Murder of Ahmaud Arbery

 On February 23, 2020, Ahmaud Arbery, a 25-year-old black man, was murdered during a racially motivated hate crime while jogging in Satilla Shores, a neighborhood near Brunswick in Glynn County, Georgia.
-Erroneously assuming he was a burglar, three white men pursued Arbery in their trucks for several minutes, using the vehicles to block his path as he tried to run away.
+Three white men, who later claimed to police that they assumed he was a burglar, pursued Arbery in their trucks for several minutes, using the vehicles to block his path as he tried to run away.
 Two of the men, Travis McMichael and his father, Gregory McMichael, were armed in one vehicle.
 Their neighbor, William "Roddie" Bryan, was in another vehicle.
-After overtaking Arbery, Travis McMichael exited his truck and assaulted Arbery with a shotgun.
-As Arbery attempted to defend himself, Travis McMichael fatally shot him.
+After overtaking Arbery, Travis exited his truck, pointing his weapon at Arbery.
+Arbery approached Travis and a physical altercation ensued, resulting in Travis fatally shooting Arbery.
 Bryan recorded this confrontation and Arbery's murder on his cell phone.

-Members of the Glynn County Police Department (GCPD) arrived on the scene soon after the shooting, but no arrests were made for more than two months.
+Members of the Glynn County Police Department (GCPD) arrived on the scene soon after the shooting; due to Gregory McMichael's background in civil service, the responding officer referred to him on a first-name basis and no questions as to the legality of the shooting nor the validity of self-defense claims were made.
+Arbery was still alive at the time officers arrived on the scene.
+No arrests were made for more than two months.

-The GCPD said the Brunswick District Attorney's Office first advised them to make no arrests, then Waycross District Attorney George Barnhill twice advised the GCPD to make no arrests, once before he was officially assigned to the case, and once while announcing his intention to recuse due to a conflict of interest.
+The GCPD said the Brunswick District Attorney's Office first advised them to make no arrests, then Waycross District Attorney George Barnhill twice advised the GCPD to make no arrests, once before he was officially assigned to the case, and once while announcing his intention to recuse himself due to a conflict of interest.
 At the behest of Gregory McMichael, a local attorney provided Bryan's video to local radio station WGIG, which published the video on May 5.
 The video went viral on YouTube and Twitter.
 The Georgia Bureau of Investigation (GBI) arrested the McMichaels on May 7 and Bryan on May 21, charging them with felony murder and other crimes.